EjiroOsiephri/DICOM-Viewer/README.md

 A web-based DICOM Viewer built with React, TypeScript, and Cornerstone3D (version 2.0.beta), allowing users to view, navigate, and interact with DICOM medical images.
 Features include drag-and-drop file loading, image navigation (Previous/Next), and interactive tools (Zoom, Pan, Window Level) with user-friendly feedback via toast notifications.
 This is a template for a simple Next.js project with TypeScript, ESLint, Prettier, utilizing the [Cornerstone3D](https://github.com/cornerstonejs/cornerstone3D-beta) library for rendering.

-## NOTE

-We are using Cornerstone3D version 2.0.beta, which is not yet released and is still in development.

 ## Features

 - **Drag-and-Drop File Loading**: Upload DICOM (`.dcm`) files by dragging and dropping them into the app.